burnsfisher/pyMicroloader/README.md

   required by some uProcs

 o The AltosLoader class can take an explicit device name to open for the loader.
 This is not used by the pyMicroloader main program.
 It should be.
+In fact, both loaders should be able to take an explicit device name.